Zacharyprime/ECE3223-MicroprocessorSystemDesign/README.md

 **Warning:**

-_Reusing this code or other material for school projects is academic dishonesty. **Do not** submit any of this as your own._
+_Reusing this code or other material for school projects is academic dishonesty. **Do not** submit this as your own._